impinj/itemsense-postman/README.md

 The collection uses a few default values that are configured as environment variables:

 - BASE_URL : This is the hostname where your itemsense instance lives.
 - Authorization: This is setup in the request headers.
 Currently it is configured with the out of the box admin account for ItemSense.
-If the authorization is updated, maked sure to click **Save**, so that it overwrites the existing stored value.
+If the authorization is updated, make sure to click **Save**, so that it overwrites the existing stored value.

 ### BASE_URL Update: